We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Write a solution to calculate and display the number of rows and columns of a DataFrame named players.
-Return the result as an array in the format [number of rows, number of columns].
+Given a DataFrame named players, determine the number of rows and columns it contains and return the result as an array in the form [number of rows, number of columns].

 Key Insights